 A generous donation by the Marquis de Amodio provides for up to six Scholarships every year.
-The Scholarships were set up to create further links between Switzerland and Great Britain by allowing Swiss students to pursue fully funded postgraduate studies at the University of Oxford as members of Lincoln College.
+The Scholarships were set up in 1985 to create further links between Switzerland and Great Britain by allowing Swiss students to pursue fully funded graduate studies at the University of Oxford as members of Lincoln College.
 Each year, up to four Berrow Foundation Scholarships and two Berrow Foundation Lord Florey Scholarships are awarded.
 The Scholarships are tenable for up to three years and cover university tuition fees as well as a generous living allowance.

 In the words of the Marquis:

 Since October 2014, the Berrow Foundation has had its name engraved on a new building on the grounds of Lincoln College, the Berrow Foundation Building.

 Find out more about the Berrow Foundation Building

 Berrow Foundation Scholarships (for members of UNIBE, UNIFR, UNIGE, UNIL, UNINE and EPFL)

 Berrow Foundation Scholarships are open to Swiss or Liechtenstein nationals, domiciled in Switzerland or Liechtenstein, who are graduates from the universities of Berne, Fribourg, Geneva, Lausanne, Neuchâtel or the Ecole Polytechnique Fédérale of Lausanne, and who wish to undertake any course of graduate studies at Lincoln College, Oxford.
 Applicants should either currently be members of one of these institutions, or be not more than five years beyond graduation from one of them.
 The Scholarships can only be held at Lincoln College.
 Applicants should not currently be studying for an award at Oxford.